kalbek/Awesome-Books-ES6/README.md

 ### Usage

-To run the project open the index.html file in your web browser
+To run the project open the index.html file using live server in your web browser

 ### Run tests